 Calculating damages in a software licensing audit / shortage case

 Many people want to know how much a software licensing shortage will cost their firm.
-There is no easy answer to this question despite some law firms contending there is a “calculator” that can easily answer the question.
-In general, you can expect 2-4 times MSRP, a “pursuit fee,” support and maintenance fees, and possibly a claim for more that this if willful copyright infringement is shows (this is normally the case where a company has multiple installations of Microsoft, Adobe, Autodesk, Corel, Bentley, IBM, BEA, Corel, Attachmate, Rosetta Stone or other software installed WITHOUT HAVING ANY RECEIPTS or proofs of purchase.
-This can evidence an intent to “steal” software, and to accuse the company or business of engaging in “software piracy.”
+There is no easy answer to this question, despite some law firms contending there is a “calculator” that can easily answer the question.
+In general, you can expect 2-4 times the MSRP, a “pursuit fee,” support and maintenance fees, and possibly a claim for more than this if willful copyright infringement is shown (this is normally the case where a company has multiple installations of Microsoft, Adobe, Autodesk, Corel, Bentley, IBM, BEA, Corel, Attachmate, Rosetta Stone, or other software installed WITHOUT HAVING ANY RECEIPTS or proofs of purchase).
+This can evidence an intent to “steal” software and to accuse the company or business of engaging in “software piracy."
 Our firm can help combat and defend these charges from the Business Software Alliance (“BSA”), SIIA, and others.
-If you have received a self-audit letter from a software company, its lawyers, or from KPMG, Price Waterhouse Copper or Deloitte & Touche, it is especially important to contact our firm before making statements and exchanging information with a company that could seek to severely cripple your company with a large financial damage award, which may include threatening officers and directors with personal liability for the copyright infringement.
+If you have received a self-audit letter from a software company, its lawyers, or from KPMG, Price Waterhouse Copper, or Deloitte & Touche, it is especially important to contact our firm before making statements and exchanging information with a company that could seek to severely cripple your company with a large financial damage award, which may include threatening officers and directors with personal liability for the copyright infringement.

 Contact a copyright infringement law firm

-The best thing to do when you are a potential Plaintiff or Defendant in a copyright infringement case is to contact an intellectual property lawyer.
-We can help discuss your legal rights, remedies, calculate your potential exposure and help with infringement of books, videos, films, blogs, artwork, photographs, music, and other forms of creative expression.
-We will not be beat on price or quality of services so contact one of our copyright lawyers today to discuss your case in confidence.
-We can be reached at (877) 276-5084 or fill out the contact form below (making sure to leave your best phone number to reach you), and we will reach out to discuss the case with you, normally with return call within one hour of receiving your email.
+The best thing to do when you are a potential plaintiff or defendant in a copyright infringement case is to contact an intellectual property lawyer.
+We can help discuss your legal rights, remedies, calculate your potential exposure, and help with infringement of books, videos, films, blogs, artwork, photographs, music, and other forms of creative expression.
+We will not be beat on price or quality of services, so contact one of our copyright lawyers today to discuss your case in confidence.
+We can be reached at (877) 276-5084 or fill out the contact form at the side of this page (making sure to leave your best phone number to reach you), and we will reach out to discuss the case with you, normally with a return call within one hour of receiving your email.
 We look forward to working with you.

 Comments